ouspg/LLM-Hackathon/README.md

 <br><br><br><br><br>

 # <p align="center">TODO:</p>
-- Giskard Scan takes 1hr+ (Phi3; No GPU).
-Is it possible to select only part scan?
 - Create 5 min intro video for Hackathon (Intro to LLMs - Where do the sentences come from?)